11 events this week

 - Internal up to date information channels and increased outreach to festival audiences: EFA members benefit from a steady flow of information fine-tuned to members’ needs, including latest news on festivals from the EU and worldwide, internal newsletters, reports, readers etc. Furthermore, EFA supports members’ marketing efforts and invites them to make use of a set of elaborated communication tools reaching out to hundreds and thousands of audience members.

-- Exclusive educational programmes promoting qualification and professionalism: EFA promotes the exchange of knowledge and expertise through international and intergenerational programmes.
+- Exclusive educational programmes promoting qualification and professionalism: EFA promotes the exchange of knowledge and expertise through international and intergenerational programmes, such as The Festival Academy.
 EFA developed the Atelier for Young Festival Managers to promote young talent and offer suitable life-long training opportunities in the field of artistic festival programming.

 - Participation in the international debate on culture through strongly profiled flagship projects: EFA offers its members first-hand access to the worldwide distributed EFA BOOKS series as well as invites them to contribute to the latter on chosen festival and culture related topics.